cellero/Cellero.ConcreteDocs/en/custom/vicmix/app_automation/index.md

 # App Automation

-The system executes tasks in the background.
+The system enables customised tasks that execute  in the background.

 Some tasks are event based such as:

 - Invoice Batch Processing